 If you are looking to alleviate anxiety in a creative way, artistic practices have been said to calm the mind and aid creative expression.
 Here are three key reasons why art alleviates anxiety.

-Psychologists believe that looking at bright colors like yellow and green can help your mind release endorphins, aka happy chemicals!
-Here are a few key colors you can use in your art, and their associations in the brain according to psychologists.
+Psychologists believe that looking at bright colours like yellow and green can help your mind release endorphins, aka happy chemicals!
+Here are a few key colours you can use in your art, and their associations in the brain according to psychologists.

 - Red.
 According to psychologists, red inspires motivation, energy, and rejuvenation in the brain.